AdaCore/sparkformal/spark2014_semantics/spark2014_core_subset/README.txt

 - language.v
 - language_flagged.v
-   * language_basics.v defines some basic data types and operators and lirerals that are used to define the SPARK 2014 AST syntax;
+   * language_basics.v defines some basic data types and operators and literals that are used to define the SPARK 2014 AST syntax;
    * language_template.v defines a template for SPARK 2014 AST
      syntax; run the script program "languagegen" will generate language.v and language_flagged.v automatically;